zixianweei/video-stabilization/README.md

 ## License

-This program is under an MIT-style license.
+This project is under an MIT-style license.
 You can find it here: [LICENSE](LICENSE).

 ## Miscellaneous

-For boost version of this program, there can be some bugs, like dead lock or even program crash (I have try my best to aviod them.).
-If you have faced one of them, please create an issue and let me know about the problem.
+For boost version, there can be some bugs, like dead lock or even program crash.
+I have try my best to aviod them.
+If you are faced with any problems, please create an issue and let me know.

-Besides, issues about anything else is welcomed.
+Besides, issues about anything else are welcomed.